MicrosoftDocs/win32/desktop-src/ipc/synchronous-and-overlapped-input-and-output.md

 ---
-Description: 'Synchronous pipe I/O and asynchronous pipe I/O. The ReadFile, WriteFile, TransactNamedPipe, and ConnectNamedPipe functions can perform input and output operations on a pipe either synchronously or asynchronously.' ms.assetid: '5ab9bb7f-1f99-4041-bba8-2863f34dbcaf'
+Description: Synchronous pipe I/O and asynchronous pipe I/O. The ReadFile, WriteFile, TransactNamedPipe, and ConnectNamedPipe functions can perform input and output operations on a pipe either synchronously or asynchronously. ms.assetid: 5ab9bb7f-1f99-4041-bba8-2863f34dbcaf
-title: 'Synchronous and Overlapped Pipe I/O'
+title: Synchronous and Overlapped Pipe I/O ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronous and Overlapped Pipe I/O

-The [**ReadFile**](https://msdn.microsoft.com/library/windows/desktop/aa365467), [**WriteFile**](https://msdn.microsoft.com/library/windows/desktop/aa365747), [**TransactNamedPipe**](transactnamedpipe.md), and [**ConnectNamedPipe**](connectnamedpipe.md) functions can perform input and output operations on a pipe either synchronously or asynchronously.
+The [**ReadFile**](https://msdn.microsoft.com/library/windows/desktop/aa365467), [**WriteFile**](https://msdn.microsoft.com/library/windows/desktop/aa365747), [**TransactNamedPipe**](/windows/win32/Winbase/?branch=master), and [**ConnectNamedPipe**](/windows/win32/Winbase/?branch=master) functions can perform input and output operations on a pipe either synchronously or asynchronously.
 When a function runs synchronously, it does not return until the operation it is performing is completed.
 This means that the execution of the calling thread can be blocked for an indefinite period while it waits for a time-consuming operation to be completed.
 When a function runs asynchronously, it returns immediately, even if the operation has not been completed.
 This enables a time-consuming operation to be executed in the background while the calling thread is free to perform other tasks.

 Using asynchronous I/O enables a pipe server to use a loop that performs the following steps: